 Yes, yes, yes.

 Andy?
 Yes.
 Thrive nation.
-Welcome back to another exciting edition of the business coach thrive time show.
+Welcome back to another exciting edition of the thrive time show business podcast.
 In specifically, this is another edition of ask me anything, ask clay anything I hate referring to myself in the third person, but it’s the ask me anything in addition to the thrive time show and I’m attempting today to answer the 10 most commonly asked questions that I get asked very, very, very consistent basis.
 So the first question that I get emailed constantly to [email protected] or that people, people will ask me if they meet me at a workshop or they’ll ask me if they run into me around town.
 People always ask clay, what books do you recommend?
 What books do you recommend as a business coach?
 And so I’m going to go ahead and give you my book recommendations.
 So Book Recommendation Number One, I would recommend that every single person listening to this show should purchase a copy of think and grow rich by Napoleon Hill.

 Napoleon Hill was the personal apprentice of Andrew Carnegie and he sold more copies of his book that any other self help author in the history of America except for Jack Canfield and his a book series called chicken soup for the soul.
 I mean Napoleon Hill, he, his book is absolutely a game changing mind altering book think and grow rich.
 I think so much of that book I, I regard that book was so highly that I actually named my son after the author.
 My son’s name is aubrey, Napoleon Hill, Clark by that book, get it for yourself.
 Treat yourself.
 It’s the holiday season.
 Get yourself a copy of think and grow rich.
 The second book is how to win friends and influence people how to win friends and influence people by Dale Carnegie.
 Now, Dale Carnegie is the, uh, self help expert who many people know obviously because of the book, how to win friends and influence people.